Answers4AWS/graffiti-monkey/README.rst

 from an instance to its volumes. :code:`_volume_tags_to_propagate` defines the tags that are propagated from a volume to its snapshots.

+When using yaml configuration files you need to have pyYAML.
+This can be easily setup using pip :code:`pip install PyYAML`.
+If you don't use config files you don't have this limitation.

 Wiki
 ----